We offer training and consultation services to employers in public and private sector groups, organisations and corporate settings.

 (McNeil et al., 2012).

-We welcome support from all trans adults, and advocates, who have a connection with Northamptonshire.
-We welcome representatives from all professional organisations and stakeholding services, with a responsibility for equality and diversity.
+We welcome representatives from all professional organisations and services with a responsibility for equality and diversity.

-For more information about joining QTIP please do get in touch.
+For more information about working with QTIP please do get in touch.

 Educate | Empower | Engage